 Enoch Walked with God

 Enoch is one of the most exceptional characters in the Bible because he did not die, even though the Bible says it’s appointed once for all men to die with a judgment to follow (Heb 9:27), so why didn’t Enoch die like the rest of humanity does?
-We know that Enoch was a descendant of Cain and Enoch had many descendants too like “Irad, and Irad fathered Mehujael, and Mehujael fathered Methushael, and Methushael fathered Lamech” (Gen 4:18) so the original human lineage was “Adam, Seth, Enosh; Kenan, Mahalalel, Jared; Enoch, Methuselah, Lamech; Noah, Shem, Ham, and Japheth” (1 Chron 1:1-4).
+We know that Enoch was a descendant of Jared and Enoch had many descendants too like “Irad, and Irad fathered Mehujael, and Mehujael fathered Methushael, and Methushael fathered Lamech” (Gen 4:18) so the original human lineage was “Adam, Seth, Enosh; Kenan, Mahalalel, Jared; Enoch, Methuselah, Lamech; Noah, Shem, Ham, and Japheth” (1 Chron 1:1-4).

 Enoch is Changed

 I have a theory.
 I believe that Enoch’s whole mindset about God changed after he became a father.
 The very same thing happened to me.
 The Bible says that “Enoch walked with God after he fathered Methuselah 300 years and had other sons and daughters” (Gen 5:22) and so notice that it was only “after he fathered Methuselah ” that “Enoch walked with God” and “Thus all the days of Enoch were 365 years” (Gen 5:23).
 Just after it said, “Enoch walked with God, and he was not, for God took him” (Gen 5:24) and so Enoch never tasted death.
 He did not die.